 Each team member has received peer support training, suicide prevention training and has been oriented to the procedures and protocols established by the Boots on the Ground steering committee.

 We offer our services to retired and serving Police Officers, Firefighters, EMS and Corrections Officers across the Province.
+Civilian members of the above organizations can also utilize these services.

 Boots On The Ground is a non-profit organization completely run and staffed by volunteers.